tunjo21/COMP1010-Assignment/README.md

 ## Conclusion

 The **Music Library Management** application effectively combines functionality and user experience, allowing users to engage with their music in a structured yet enjoyable way.
-With four distinct playlists tailored to various music genres and artists, the application enhances the listening experience through essential playback controls.
+With three distinct playlists tailored to various music genres and artists, the application enhances the listening experience through essential playback controls.
 By enabling features such as play, pause, next, and shuffle, users can effortlessly navigate their music collection.
 Additionally, the static nature of the playlists ensures a consistent and reliable experience, allowing users to focus on enjoying their favorite tracks without the distraction of modifications.
 Overall, this project not only serves as a practical application of Java programming concepts but also provides an engaging platform for music enthusiasts to explore and enjoy their playlists.

 ---